 It’s just now, after all these years, that I am able to write about it.
 This is not to mean that it was traumatic or something.
-It’s just that I recently was given permission to do so.
+It’s just that I was recently given permission to do so.

 I’m not really sure where to begin except to say that it all started back in the late 1990s while I was traveling and stuck at the airport in Charlotte, North Carolina.
 I was heading from Savannah, Georgia to Albany, New York on business for the computer networking company my husband and I owned at the time.
 This contract meant a lot to us and it would be the biggest one we reeled in (we got the contract, by the way!).